 7. Don’t leave your valuables unsecured:

 This one goes without saying.
+There’s nothing worse than loosing carrying money while travelling, it can sour the entire trip.
 Slinging your purse over your shoulder or shoving your wallet in your pocket is a natural action that almost all of us will do.
 It is also the easiest way to get pick-pocketed or robbed, as these spots are both obvious to thieves and difficult to protect.
-Instead use a backpack and layer it in between other things you need when you’re out and about.
+Instead, use a backpack and layer it in between other things you need when you’re out and about.

 8. Never underestimate data charges: